 Breathlessness

 This is common in many people who approach the end of their life regardless of the reason why.
-Being breathless can be frightening but there are a number of ways of helping you to breathe easier and feel better.
+Being breathless can be frightening but there are several ways of helping you to breathe easier and feel better.
 Sitting as upright as possible in bed or chair (with assistance if you need it), using a fan on your face, keeping rooms well ventilated (windows open) and using communication aids such as pen and paper or whiteboard so that you don’t have to talk too much in one go can be helpful.
 Sometimes you can be prescribed medication to help your breathing depending on the cause and a physiotherapist may be able to give you some exercises.

 Noisy breathing and secretions